Leaflet: Information for the user

 Consult your doctor, pharmacist, or nurse before starting to take Pantecta:

-Your doctor will decide if you need additional testing to rule out cancer, as pantoprazole may alleviate cancer symptoms and potentially delay diagnosis.
-If your symptoms persist despite treatment, further investigations will be performed.
+Your doctor will decide if you need any additional tests to rule out a malignant disease, as pantoprazole may alleviate the symptoms of cancer and delay its diagnosis.
+If, despite treatment, your symptoms persist, complementary tests will be performed.

 If you take Pantecta for a prolonged period (more than a year), your doctor may monitor you regularly.
-You should inform your doctor of any new or unexpected symptoms and/or events each time you attend your appointment.
+You should inform your doctor of any new or unexpected symptoms or events each time you visit your doctor.

 Children and adolescents

-The use of Pantecta is not recommended in children, as it has not been tested in children under 12 years old.
+The use of Pantecta is not recommended in children, as it has not been tested in children under 12 years of age.

-Pantecta may affect the efficacy of other medications.
-Inform your doctor if you are taking:
+Pantecta may affect the efficacy of other medicines; inform your doctor if you are taking:

-Consult your doctor before taking Pantecta if you need to have a specific urine test (for THC, tetrahidrocanabinol).
+Talk to your doctor before taking Pantecta if you need to have a specific urine test (for THC, tetrahydrocannabinol).

 Pregnancy, breastfeeding, and fertility

-Pantecta has no influence or has a negligible influence on the ability to drive or operate machinery.
+Pantecta has no significant influence on the ability to drive or use machines.

 Pantecta contains sodium